The Machine That Outlived Its Mandate

 If women being underrepresented in higher education would constitute a systemic emergency requiring immediate corrective action — then men being underrepresented in higher education by nearly 25 percentage points is a systemic emergency.
 It is described, where it is described at all, as a puzzling trend.

-If women voting as a bloc for one political party would be treated as evidence of unified political consciousness deserving institutional representation — then women voting as a bloc for the other political party, which a majority of white women have done consistently for two decades, deserves equivalent acknowledgment.
+If women voting as a bloc for one political party is treated as evidence of unified political consciousness deserving institutional representation — then women voting as a bloc for the other political party, which a majority of white women have done consistently for two decades, deserves equivalent acknowledgment.
+It doesn’t receive it.

 Apply the standard consistently.
 The structure does not survive the application.